adudjandaniel/php_dump/README.md

 **function**: php_dump(_$variable_[, _$label_])

-Being familiar with the _fancy_ dump Adobe Coldfusion uses, I can hardly make sense of the raw dumping in php; I need something similar.
+Being used to the _fancy_ dump Adobe Coldfusion uses, I can hardly make sense of the raw dumping in php; I need something similar.

 #### Functionality (so far):
 * Dumping